 - Top with yogurt and granola

-- Top with ice cream
+- Top with ice cream for a delicious dessert

-- Make a Muffin bowl with fruits, nuts seeds and coconut flakes
+- Make a muffin bowl with fruits, nuts seeds, and coconut flakes

-Can I freeze these Pumpkin Muffins
+Can I freeze these Pumpkin chocolate chip Muffins?

-Once the muffins cool completely, put the in an air tight container and store in the freezer.
+Once the muffins have cooled completely, put them in an air-tight container and store them in the freezer.

 with cooking spray or line with paper or silicone muffin liners.

-- In a separate bowl, whisk together the dry ingredients – almond flour, coconut flour, baking soda and pumpkin spice.
+- In a separate bowl, whisk together the dry ingredients – almond flour, tapioca flour, baking soda, and pumpkin spice.

 on top (Optional).
 Enjoy!